dnicks35/CRNT/index.md

 ---

 <p>
 This is what this website is about: this includes the history behind the website, the purpose of the website and what we hope to provide the website user.
 We can even provide guidance here about how to navigate the website and any disclaimers.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 </p>